 - While doing any activity, there will be some thoughts that come and go on your mind.
 So initially notice the time and how many minutes you can able to do the activity without any thoughts or deviation.

-Then start training daily to improve that noticed the time.
+Then start training daily to improve that time.

 3rd Way of Meditation